 Consistent with “Lean Thinking,” VMEC’s basic philosophy is to continuously identify and eliminate all forms of non-value adding activity (ie. “waste”), which includes unnecessary and/or excessive costs when producing a product and/or delivering a service.
-The root causes of all forms of waste need to be relentlessly eliminated.
-Cost reduction strategies should be implemented at the earliest possible stages of the product and business life cycles to increase profitability, versus applying cost reduction and cost containment strategies after products and services have matured and profit margins are declining.
+First of all, the root causes of all forms of waste need to be relentlessly eliminated.
+Next, cost reduction strategies should be implemented at the earliest possible stages of the product and business life cycles to increase profitability, versus applying cost reduction and cost containment strategies after products and services have matured and profit margins are declining.
 Especially in today’s highly competitive and digitally-connected world, the ability to properly identify, calculate and effectively control costs must be part of a successful company’s way of thinking and basic work culture in order to achieve and sustain long-term, profitable growth.

-There are many fertile areas of opportunity where VMEC can support companies / enterprises and help them both accelerate their continuous improvement journey and achieve the goal of sustainable profitable growth.
+There are many fertile areas of opportunity where VMEC can support companies / enterprises and help them both as to accelerate their continuous improvement journey and achieve the goal of sustainable profitable growth.

 Typical VMEC cost reduction projects with manufacturing and service sector companies often include:

 - Value Stream Mapping to reduce Order-to-Cash cycle time